 Frequently Asked Questions

-• Since Musk bought Twitter, there has been a growing antipathy towards Musk and the platform amongst many Twitter users.
+Since Musk bought Twitter, there has been a growing antipathy towards Musk and the platform amongst many Twitter users.
 According to an August yougov poll, favorability of the platform has dropped to its lowest point--38% of those who use it.

-• As described in the ‘More Reasons’ page, there are many reasons to not want to be on Twitter.
+As described in the ‘More Reasons’ page, there are many reasons to not want to be on Twitter.
 But if you leave, why go to Bluesky?
 On Bluesky you have more control over what you see than on Twitter and Elon Musk has no control over it.
 But why go to Bluesky instead of another alternative network?
 The primary reason is that it is the only other comparable service that has the potential to both be as vibrant a social network as Twitter and isn’t controlled by billionaires.
-Bluesky has over 25 million users, far more than Mastodon or other platforms similar to it.
+Bluesky has around 30 million users, far more than Mastodon or other platforms similar to it.
 It has fewer users than Threads, but Threads has many of the same problems as Twitter.
 It is run by a billionaire that exerts a lot of control over the platform.
-In comparison, Bluesky is run by a non-profit board
+In comparison, Bluesky is run by a non-profit board.

 Bluesky is also a semi-decentralized platform, more decentralized than Twitter and Threads, though less than Mastodon.
 This is important because it allows users to have greater input into their experience on the platform, like their feed and content moderation, as discussed below.
 But most importantly, Bluesky is designed in a way where it will be possible to move your experience to a different platform if Bluesky starts making decisions you don’t agree with.
 This won’t necessarily be easy, but it will be possible, unlike on Twitter.
 This is still a complicated issue and Bluesky is working out the details, but allowing people to ‘exit’ their data has been a central part of the design of the platform from the start.